casoe/bcs-docker/README.md

 - Backup persisted volumes
 - Backup database
 - Upgrade container with new major $PROJEKTRON_VERSION variable
-- See what happens, read log files.
-This might take some minutes
+- See what happens, read log files (This might take some minutes)

 If you encounter any errors, please consult the projektron install guidelines
 - If additional database migration is needed, ssh into the container and execute the migration according to the specific releasenotes